SAP Development

 SAP development or customization can give a competitive advantage to your enterprise if you do it the right way.
 This means careful analysis, planning, and execution.
 Panaya’s Release Dynamix (RDx) can help you with this by offering automated impact analysis.

-Release Dynamix is designed to help you analyze the impact of each customization in your business process by using SAP Impact Analysis.
+Release Dynamix is specifically designed to help you analyze the impact of each customization in your business process by using SAP Impact Analysis.
 The result can help you identify what other transactions are affected by the changes.
 It will then help you decide what development or customization should be executed and point out the risks it might possess.

 By using RDx, you can determine what to test based on the impacted transactions and reduce the time for QA testing by 50%.
 Panaya’s RDx enables you to gain real-time insights to change risk and quality, allowing you to release changes safely into the production environment, so that whatever customizations you decide upon can be performed with the greatest security and suitability.